Buddy our School Dog

 - All contact with children will be carefully planned and children will not be left unsupervised with Buddy

-- When not 'working', Buddy will be based in one of the school offices - his ‘Time Out’ space
+- When not 'working', Buddy will be based in Mrs Jacques' office - his ‘Time Out’ space

 What about allergies?